australopitech/venn-protocol/README.md

 This is a SC wallet/dapp that enables NFT rentals entirely on-chain and in a trustless manner.
 No colateral needed.

-It is also made to be fully compatible with ERC-721.
+It is also made to be **FULLY COMPATIBLE** with ERC-721.
 No need to implement new patterns!

 We are leveraging Acount Abstaction TO ENABLE users to rent NFTs without any collateral, operating in a fully trustless environment.
 While still in the development phase, we've successfully launched a proof of concept (POC) on Base Goerli.
 This includes a browser extension wallet, a dashboard/marketplace dapp, and fully operational smart contracts.